comfy/comfortable-mexican-sofa/README.md

 To load fixtures into the database just run this rake task: `rake comfortable_mexican_sofa:fixtures:import FROM=example.local TO=example.com`. `from` indicates folder the fixtures are in and `to` is the Site hostname you have defined in the database.

-If you need to dump database contents into fixture files run: `rake comfortable_mexican_sofa:fixtures:import FROM=example.com TO=example.local`.
+If you need to dump database contents into fixture files run: `rake comfortable_mexican_sofa:fixtures:export FROM=example.com TO=example.local`.
 This will create example.local folder and dump all content from example.com Site.

 Active Components
 -----------------